olgabon/guitar-tuner/README.md

 ## Introduction

-Guitar Tuner was created in Angular where were used 2 libraries: p5.js `https://p5js.org/` for listening to the microphone and creating the canvas as well as ml5.js `https://ml5js.org/` for detecting note pitch while using machine learning algorithms.
+Guitar Tuner is created in Angular where are used 2 libraries: p5.js `https://p5js.org/` for listening to the microphone and creating the canvas as well as ml5.js `https://ml5js.org/` for detecting note pitch while using machine learning algorithms.

 ## Further Steps